Fourier multipliers on graded Lie groups: Introduction

-(where $\cF\phi=\widehat\phi$ denotes the Euclidean Fourier transform) admits a bounded extension on $L^p(\bR^d)$ for all $1<p<\infty$.
+admits a bounded extension on $L^p(\bR^d)$ for all $1<p<\infty$.
+Above $[t]$ is the integer part of $t$ and $\cF\phi=\widehat\phi$ denotes the Euclidean Fourier transform of a function $\phi$.
 H\"ormander improved the Mihlin multiplier theorem by showing \cite{hormander} that a sufficient condition for $T_\sigma$ to be bounded on $L^p(\bR^d)$ is the membership of $\sigma$ locally uniformly to a Sobolev space $H^s(\bR^d)$ for some $s>d/2$, that is,